Juli-BCN/get-it-done-docker-windows/README.md

-# get-it-done-docker-windows
+# docker-app-get-it-done-win
-For a container running on Windows 2019
+Get IT Done Carrousel on a Docker App for Windows